Meeting Public Comments

 Subcommittee meeting and times are as follows:

-Attendance at subcommittee meetings by lobbyists and the public is via zoom only.
+Attendance at subcommittee meetings by lobbyists and the public is via zoom or in-person.
 See agenda for zoom details.
 Only authenticated users are permitted access.

 A bill for an act relating to the authority of counties and cities to regulate rental housing, and including effective date provisions.(See SF 252.)